 Many such programs are flexible.
 They admit students for only one semester to get them back on track for the following school year or for multiple semesters where each semester builds on the skills developed during prior semesters.

 The coming year can be the time when your child is finally able to make dramatic improvements in her performance at school and engage in an active social life.
-Enrolling your child in a boarding school for teens with autism and Asperger’s is never easy.
+Enrolling your child in a boarding school for teens with Asperger’s is never easy.
 Making the decision now gives them an opportunity to take the first brave steps in changing their lives.